Hédi Temessy

 Hédi Temessy (Hedvig Temesi; 6 May 1925 – 29 May 2001) was a Hungarian actress.
 Active for over 50 years, she appeared on stage, in films, and on television.
 Her significant roles include playing Márta in Gergely Csiky's The Grandmother (A nagymama).

 Early life

 Hedvig Temesi was born on 6 May 1925, in Budapest.
 Her mother was originally from Alsace-Lorraine and her maternal grandfather was a master iron worker, who had immigrated to France from Graz.
 As a child, she learned German from her mother.
 After completing her education at the State Teacher Training Institute, she enrolled in the National Actors' School in Budapest just before the start of World War II.
-Three months before completing her training, Temesi refused to take the compulsory political courses, as her teaching certificate confirmed she had already successfully been examination on those subjects and she wanted to take more practical courses.
+Three months before completing her training, Temesi refused to take the compulsory political courses, as her teaching certificate confirmed she had already successfully passed examination on those subjects and she wanted to take more practical courses.
 The school dropped her from the roles, but Márton Rátkai was able to intervene and get her accepted to a school directed by the Actors Association, from which she graduated in 1948.